 If the parents still cannot reach an agreement, a trial may occur.
 The assessment may be used and the social worker may be called as a witness.

-Generally, the court considers that a child has a right to see and have a relationship with the parent who does not have custody.
+Generally, the court considers that a child has a right to see and have a relationship with both parents.
 A court may order supervised access if:

 - the child and parent have had no contact for a long time and may need help re-establishing their relationship;

 - the parent seeking access has limited parenting skills;